SECCI (Standard European Consumer Credit Information) was a document that provided a comprehensive overview of your Credit Agreement.

 The form is standardised between finance providers, allowing you to easily and clearly compare different offers.

-All credit providers should provide you with a SECCI form.
-If you do not receive one, then you should not proceed with your finance application.
+All regulated credit providers are legally entitled to provide you with a pre-contract credit information form before you enter into a finance agreement.
+If you do not receive one, you should think carefully before progressing with your finance application.

 Car finance has not always been straight-forward, especially if you wanted to compare the best deal between providers and were presented with agreements in different formats.

 The use of jargon and unfamiliar terms only seemed to add to the confusion.

 So how do you know the car finance agreement you’re signing has the right numbers and terms you’re expecting?

 The pre-contract credit information form is the answer.

 By presenting the information in a clear format, standardised between all FCA regulated lenders, you can clearly see what you’re signing up for.

 And, if you do decide to look elsewhere, you’ll easily compare different offers.

 Check your eligibility today without affecting your credit score and receive an instant decision.